 The bill would allow graduate students who received Pell Grant support as undergraduates to rollover any “unused” semesters of Pell Grant support towards their first graduate degree as long as they remain income-eligible.
 Current law provides eligibility for up to 12 semesters of Pell Grant support for students with low income, but prohibits the use of Pell Grants for graduate degrees.

 In many cases, Pell Grant recipients use less than the 12 full semesters eligibility.
 Under this introduced bill, students who received a Pell Grant during their undergraduate education would be able to use their remaining Pell Grant eligibility toward their first graduate degree.

 H.R.
 3334 has been referred for consideration to the U.S. House of Representatives Committee on Education and Labor.

-Students interested in voicing opinions can find House email addresses on the U.S. House of Representatives Directory of Representatives webpage or the House Committee on Education and Labor webpage.
+Students interested in voicing opinions can find House email addresses on the U.S. House of Representatives Directory of Representatives webpage or by contacting the House Committee on Education and Labor.

 Student Spotlight: Matheus Baseggio